Skip to main content

 Protecting Learner Privacy & Personal Information:

-In cases where learners have revealed personal information or otherwise breached their privacy on camera (examples: exposure or sharing of Personal Information by wearing a school logo or providing their date of birth), you should turn off their camera or mute so that other learners do not capture it.
+In cases where learners have revealed personal information or otherwise breached their privacy on camera (examples: exposure or sharing of Personal Information by wearing a school logo or providing their date of birth), you should turn off their camera or mute it so that other learners do not capture it.
 You can then send the learner a private chat through Zoom to let them know what was "caught on camera" without disrupting the class further.
 For more information on how to do this, please visit our Zoom Features for Teachers article.
 After class, please hide the video for privacy reasons as needed.
-Then, please contact the parent / legal guardian of the learner in question and contact support so that our Trust & Safety Team can remove the video.
+Then, please contact the parent or legal guardian of the learner in question and notify support so that our Trust & Safety Team can remove the video.
 In cases where learner privacy is compromised, Outschool may delete a recording.

 Sharing of Personal Information & Exchanging Contact Information:

 You must keep all communication on Outschool.
-That means never sharing your personal contact information with parents / legal guardians or learners.
+That means never sharing your personal contact information with parents, legal guardians, or learners.

 Parent Involvement in Outschool Classes: